Every Victorian Government secondary school campus will be funded to employ a suitably qualified mental health practitioner by the end of 2021.

 Integration with existing health and wellbeing support

-They will work to the needs and priorities of the school, including direct student support and other early intervention services, coordinating support for students with complex needs, and contributing to whole-school approaches to mental health promotion and prevention.
+They work to the needs and priorities of the school, including direct student support and other early intervention services, coordinating support for students with complex needs, and contributing to whole-school approaches to mental health promotion and prevention.

 Working with student support services

-Student Support Services (SSS) staff.
+The positions are based in schools, supplementing the support provided to schools by Student Support Services (SSS) staff.
 The SSS workforce will continue to support schools according to their service priorities.

-As a member of the school's broader health and wellbeing team, mental health practitioners will liaise with SSS staff to address student mental health needs at a whole school level and for individual students, in line with the Health Wellbeing and Inclusion Workforce Practice Model.
+As a member of the school's broader health and wellbeing team, mental health practitioners liaise with SSS staff to address student mental health needs at a whole school level and for individual students, in line with the Health Wellbeing and Inclusion Workforce Practice Model.

 Working with headspace

-headspace centres.
-This support will continue to be available to support secondary school students presenting with mental health needs such as anxiety or depression, to improve their mental health and assist in finding them the right support.
+Dedicated counselling services for secondary school students have been established within headspace centres.
+This support continues to be available to support secondary school students presenting with mental health needs such as anxiety or depression, to improve their mental health and assist in finding them the right support.

-Mental health practitioners will facilitate referrals to headspace services and other community based supports as appropriate, and help school-level planning to support student mental health needs.
+Mental health practitioners facilitate referrals to headspace services and other community based supports as appropriate, and help school-level planning to support student mental health needs.

-Log-in with your edumail account required
+Login with your education email account